AtamaCo/cdk-adobe-eds/API.md

 ### EDSDistribution <a name="EDSDistribution" id="cdk-adobe-eds.EDSDistribution"></a>

-A high level Construct for creating infrastructure required to support Adobe AEM Edge Delivery Service.
+A high level Construct for creating infrastructure required to support Adobe AEM Edge Delivery Services.

 This stands for
 "Edge Delivery Service Content Delivery Construct."